 All children experience disappointments, and how they react to them can vary from upsets to rage.
 Unleashing these feelings of disappointment can be enough to help release the tension, but sometimes kids get stuck.

-Hand in Hand instructor Anca Deaconu describes how her son reacted to a disappointment with a big tantrum, and how setting a limit for him to stop his out of control behavior let him to fully release his feelings in order to move on.
+Hand in Hand instructor Anca Deaconu describes how her son reacted to a disappointment with a big tantrum, and how setting a limit for him to stop his out of control behaviour lets him fully release his feelings in order to move on.

 “My son and my mother have always shared a very special bond.
 Although we live far apart, my mom has been a constant, caring and loving presence in my son’s life.